jbittel/django-mama-cas/docs/protocol.rst

 CAS 1.0 is a plain text protocol that returns a simple "yes" or "no" response indicating a ticket validation success or failure.
-CAS 2.0 returns XML fragments for validation responses and can include a great deal of additional data within the response.
+CAS 2.0 returns XML fragments for validation responses and allows for proxy authentication.
+CAS 3.0 expands the protocol with additional request parameters and a SAML response endpoint.

 .. seealso::